avolutions-php/avolutions/README.md

 ### Pretty URLs
 There is a _.htaccess_ file in the _public_ folder that will redirect every URL to _index.php_.
 If you are using an _Apache_ web server, be sure to enable the _mod_rewrite_ module.

+### Application directory
+Create a new folder named _application_ in the root directory.

 ## Tutorial

 ### Routing